SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 These findings will doubtless be much scrutinized, but there are some immediately dependable conclusions for ...
 The results of this study do not explain the occurrence of these adverse events.

-## Discussing Findings
+## Suggestions for future work

-> Suggestions for future work
+↑ Discussing Findings

 Further work is required to establish this.
 This is an important issue for future research.